SysKitTeam/docs-point/docs/releases/cloud/point-2026-09-15-release-note.md

 * **New inventory of AI Agents and Apps is now available!**
   * Syskit Point now provides a unified inventory of the Microsoft agents and apps that can access your Microsoft 365 data.
   * The new **AI Agents** dashboard tile shows how many AI agents and Entra apps are present in your environment and lets you drill into the underlying reports directly from the tile or the Report Center.
-  * The **Agents Inventory** report covers custom SharePoint agents and Copilot agents, while the **Apps Inventory** report covers Entra ID app registrations, enterprise applications, and service principals that can reach your Microsoft 365 data.
+  * The **Agents Inventory** report covers custom SharePoint agents, Copilot agents, and Agent Builder, while the **Apps Inventory** report covers Entra ID app registrations, enterprise applications, and service principals that can reach your Microsoft 365 data.
-  * This feature is in early access and still being expanded.
+  * This feature is in early access and is still being expanded.
   * For more details, [please take a look at the AI Agents overview article.](../../ai-agents-and-apps/ai-agents-and-apps-overview.md)

 * **Automated cleanup is now available for Leftover External Users!**